rocketlend/protocol/README.md

 - Transfer control (ownership of funds) of their lender identifier to a new address
 - Create a new lending pool with their chosen parameters
+- Restrict or expand the set of borrowers that are allowed to borrow RPL from one of their lending pools
 - Supply RPL to one of their lending pools - this may also be done by a third party on the lender's behalf
 - Set the allowance for transfers of debt into one of their lending pools